xmzt/crpy/lexr/README.md

 ### Compile-time and run-time environment

-After a grammar is formed in the state machine, machlib.Mach.compilFromGram will post-process the grammar, optimize, and generate output code.
+After an initial graph is formed, machlib.Mach.compilFromGram will post-process the grammar, optimize, and generate output code.

 The implicit run-time environment exposed to the grammar includes: